Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Asymptotic MFPT for the elliptic domain with identical traps

 Examining the equation \eqref{eq:ellAMFPT}, it can be seen that the first term depends only on the combined trap size but does not depend on the trap locations.
 The second term explicitly depends on the trap locations is the quantity and therefore can be optimized by adjusting trap positions.
 The merit function subject to optimization can be chosen as

+depending on $2N$ coordinates of $N$ traps located within the elliptical domain.
 For a value of $\meritFunc$ to be a permissible solution, it is required that $\amfpt \geq 0$, as it is a measure of time; all traps must be within the domain; no trap may be in contact with any other trap (or the two must instead be represented as a single non-circular trap).

 While the preceding statements are true for both the circular and the elliptical domain, the elements of the matrix $\greenMat$ are populated by evaluating the Green's function of the domain for each pair of traps, and the form of this function differs for the two cases considered here.